tobey3043/ck/Readme.md

 # Research Software Engineering for PhD Students.

-This is the training respository for the JuDocs course for Research Software Engineering (May 6-9, 2025), online.
+This is the training respository for the JuDocs course for Research Software Engineering (May 6-9, 2025), online & at the Forschungszentrum Juelich.

 ## All material can be found [here]